RSwagata/SpendSense/README.md

 1. Open **Settings** in the app
 2. Choose a provider: Claude, OpenAI-compatible, or Ollama
 3. Enter your API key and model name
-4. Any OpenAI-compatible endpoint works (OpenRouter, Groq, Together AI, etc.)
+4. Any OpenAI-compatible endpoint works

 ## Architecture